gowdhaman-j/create-IBM-cp4i-components-instances/README.md

 ```
 	./create-stateless-es-instance.sh dry-run
 ```
-4. Run the script in a run mode to create a helm release of APIConnect
+4. Run the script in a run mode to create a helm release of Stateless EventStream
 ```
 	./create-stateless-es-instance.sh run
 ```